Neural Network Compression for Noisy Storage Devices: Introduction

-To achieve maximum density, we consider the extreme case of analog storage.
-Recent studies have demonstrated the promise of end-to-end analog memory systems for storing analog data, such as NN weights, as they have the potential to reach higher storage capacities than digital systems with a significantly lower coding complexity \citep{zarcone2018joint,zheng2018error, PMID:32747716}.
-However, analog devices are noisy.
-This has presented several key challenges for the compression task.
+This joint optimization scheme, however, is cumbersome to implement in practice on digital storage media due to the device's physical characteristics (Sections~\ref{prelim_PCM} and~\ref{prelim_our_setup}).
+We instead turn to analog technology -- in particular, phase-change memory (PCM) -- as a more feasible alternative \citep{Joshi2020AccurateDN, PCM_inference}.
+Recent studies have demonstrated the promise of end-to-end analog memory systems for storing analog data, such as NN weights, as they have the potential to reach higher storage capacities than digital systems with a significantly lower coding complexity \citep{zarcone2018joint, PMID:32747716, zheng2018error}.
+Yet despite their advantages, analog storage devices are noisy and may corrupt the written input values.
+This presents several key challenges for the compression task.
 First, the noise characteristic of such memories is a non-linear function of the input value written onto the cell.
-Second, slight perturbations of the NN weights from the memory cell may cause the network's performance to plummet \citep{achille2019information}, which is not accounted for in most NN compression techniques.
+Second, slight perturbations of the NN weights from the memory cell may cause the network's performance to plummet \citep{achille2019information}, which is unaccounted for in most NN compression techniques.
+Thus our objective is to not only minimize the number of memory cells used to store the given NN model (a standard metric named \emph{storage density}), but also preserve the compressed weights' predictive performance.

 Motivated by the above challenges, we draw inspiration from classical information theory and coding theory to develop a framework for encoding and decoding NN parameters to be stored on analog devices \citep{shannon2001mathematical}.
-In particular, our method: (i) leverages existing compression techniques such as pruning \citep{guo2016dynamic,frankle2018lottery} and knowledge distillation (KD) \citep{distillation,polino2018model,xie2020self} to learn a compressed representation of the NN weights; and (ii) utilizes various coding strategies to ensure robustness of the compressed network against storage noise.
+In particular, our method: (i) leverages existing compression techniques such as pruning \citep{frankle2018lottery, guo2016dynamic} and knowledge distillation (KD) \citep{distillation,polino2018model,xie2020self} to learn a compressed representation of the NN weights; and (ii) utilizes various coding strategies to ensure robustness of the compressed network against storage noise. \footnote{This joint approach is fundamentally different from the problem of preserving the utility of the lossily compressed noisy data \cite{isik2022learning} or vice-versa -- noise-corrupted compressed data.} To the best of our knowledge, this is the first work on NN compression for analog storage devices with \textit{realistic} noise characteristics, unlike previous work that only investigate white Gaussian noise models \citep{fagbohungbe2020benchmarking, zhou2020noisy}.